FreePhoenix888/warframe-market-prime-trash-buyer-go/README.md

-# Warframe Market Prime Trash Buyer Go
+# Warframe Market Prime Trash Buyer Go Library

 A Go library for fetching profitable orders from the Warframe Market and generating purchase messages.
 This library is designed to help users find orders with the best platinum-to-ducats ratio for trading in Warframe.